These 22 clever and easy Gardening Hacks are so useful that using them can change the way you garden forever.

-Honey contains enzymes that promote root growth, and you can use it as a ‘Rooting Hormone’.
-Honey help plant cuttings in setting roots and they propagate easily, it also saves them from fungal problems.
+Honey contains enzymes that promote root growth, and you can use it as a ‘Rooting Hormone.’
+Honey helps plant cuttings in setting roots, and they propagate easily.
+It also saves them from fungal problems.

-Read how you can use honey to propagate cuttings on Gardening know-how.
+Read how you can use honey to propagate cuttings here.